FAMILY MEDICINE PROGRAM

 During your first four weeks, along with clinic responsibilities, all residents will experience intensive training in the Foundations of Family Medicine, how to efficiently and effectively chart in the electronic medical record, billing, coding, and much more.
 This immersion will prepare you for success for all your future rotations.

-During your first year, you will rotate on the medical floors, in the emergency room, in the ICU, in outpatient pediatrics and in surgery.
-Along with your rotations, we have developed a multi-faceted, didactic curriculum that includes simulation, patient panels, ethics committees, grand rounds, research training and support, and a robust wellness program.
-During your second and third years you will immerse yourself in community health departments and FQHCs (Federally Qualified Health Centers) where you will have the opportunity to truly impact the health of Mississippians.
+During your first year, you will rotate through the medical and pediatric floors, emergency room, operating room, as well as many outpatient clinical sites, including an FQHC for prenatal care.
+Along with your rotations, we have developed a multi-faceted didactic curriculum that includes simulation, patient panels, ethics committees, grand rounds, research training and support, and a robust wellness program.
+Our second and third years introduce you to several subspecialties both from the inpatient and outpatient arenas.
+While doing this, our goal is to immerse you in the community.
+This will happen in structured blocks.
+For example, you will do a community medicine rotation with the health department, assist in the community free clinic, and work with local high school athletic events and community health fairs.
+You will have more than enough opportunities to impact the health of Mississippians.

 A Mission to Build a Healthier Community